abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

     - optimization/
         - Adam A Method for Stochastic Optimization ax17_1.pdf
         - Adaptive subgradient methods for online learning and stochastic optimization jmlr11.pdf
+        - An overview of gradient descent optimization algorithms ax1609.04747.pdf
         - Backpropagation through time what it does and how to do it ieee90.pdf
         - Deep learning via Hessian-free optimization.pdf
         - Don't Decay the Learning Rate, Increase the Batch Size iclr18.pdf